dylandasilva1999/babble-chat-app/README.md

 <!--![image2][image2]-->
 * Secure log in and sign up.
-* View conversations in each group.
+* Babble on chat groups.

 <!--![image3][image3]-->

-* Send text messages to other users.
+* Babble and send text messages to other babblers.
 * Update your profile information.
-* Recieve push notifications when other users send messages.
+* Recieve push notifications when other babblers send messages.

 ### Functionality